MoonPoet/xaprb-src/content/blog/generate-pixel-perfect-screenshots.md

 title: 'How To Generate Pixel Perfect Screenshots'
 date: "2018-04-20T19:46:19-04:00"
 url: "/blog/generate-pixel-perfect-screenshots"
-description: "Use this simple trick to crop sequences of screenshots to exactly the same dimensions and location"
+description: "Use this simple trick to crop sequences of screenshots to exactly the same dimensions and location."
 image: "/media/2018/04/dimitri-tyan-232294-unsplash.jpg"
 categories:
 - Conferences
+- Productivity
 ---
 I frequently do things like draw a diagram in a presentation app and take screenshots of it to include into other programs.
 I'll create a diagram and then